Guide On How to Give an Insulin Injection

-Don’t get lazy and skip this … who knows what invisible bacteria or viruses have collected on your apparently clean fingers, and minimizing germs before puncturing your loved one is the best way to reduce the chance of skin irritation or infection.
+Don’t get lazy and skip this!
+Who knows what invisible bacteria or viruses have collected on your apparently clean fingers.
+Minimizing germs before injecting is the best way to reduce the chance of skin irritation or infection.

-You want to inject an area of fat, not muscle, and there are several common areas for injections (the abdomen, upper legs or thighs, or the back of the arms).
-It’s important to rotate your injection spots—always at least 1 inch from your last, 1 inch from any scars and 2 inches from the navel.
+You want to inject an area of fat, not muscle, and there are several common areas for injections (the abdomen, upper legs or thighs or the back of the arms).
+It’s important to rotate your injection spots—always at least 1 inch from your last injection, 1 inch from any scars and 2 inches from the navel.
 Some doctors will even provide a chart to help you keep track.

 Avoid any spots that are swollen or bruised.
-Make sure the skin is clean, and you can wipe this area with alcohol to make sure.
+Make sure the skin is clean and wipe this area with alcohol to make sure.
 Remember to let the alcohol dry before you inject, but don’t try to speed it up by blowing on it.
 (You want less germs, not more.)

-After you pop the cap off and give the top a quick wipe with the alcohol, set the bottle on a flat surface.
+After you give the top of the vial a quick wipe with the alcohol, set the bottle on a flat surface.
 Grab your syringe and then pull back the plunger (filling it with air) to the amount you plan to inject.
 Then insert it down into the bottle and press the plunger down.
 This will push air into the bottle, which will add pressure and make drawing the insulin a bit easier.

 Turn the bottle upside down and draw the plunger on your syringe back until you have the proper amount.
 You do not want any air bubbles in your syringe, so give it a little tap or push some back up into the bottle to make sure.
 Double-check that you still have the correct dosage in your syringe afterward.

 Pinch a hunk of flesh around where you want to give the shot.
-This should give you an area with enough fatty tissue underneath, so you’ll want to aim straight down (at a 90-degree angle) into the skin, but if your patient is lean and there’s not much flab there, keep the needle at a slight (45 degree) angle instead.
-Remember, you want to avoid muscle, and doing so will also be less painful.
+This should give you an area with enough fatty tissue underneath, so you’ll want to aim straight down (at a 90-degree angle) into the skin, but if there’s not much flab there, keep the needle at a slight 45 degree angle instead.
+Remember, you want to avoid muscle.

-Hold the syringe firmly—like a dart—a few inches away from your loved one’s skin … and then bring it down with a quick motion.
+Hold the syringe firmly—like a dart—and then bring it down with a quick motion.
 Don’t overthink it—just jab the needle all the way in.
-Now let go of the skin, push down the plunger on the syringe smoothly to inject the insulin, and then wait 5-10 seconds before pulling the needle out (at the same angle you poked it in).
+Now let go of the skin, push down the plunger on the syringe smoothly to inject the insulin and wait 5-10 seconds before pulling the needle out at the same angle you poked it in.